Hangon442/learngit/readme.txt

-This is a testing file, next we will try to use Git to accomplish Software Engineering Experiment I had changed this file...
+This is a testing file, next we will try to use Git to accomplish Software Engineering Experiment I had changed the code, added a funcation to culcate averge score.